Board of Appeal

 30 day suspension 2 weeks

-60 day suspension 3 weeks
+60 day suspension 3 to 4 weeks

 Please notify your probation officer of any pending appeals.